QubesOS/qubes-doc/user/advanced-topics/usb-qubes.md

   3. Add `rd.qubes.hide_all_usb` to those lines.
   4. Save and close the file.
   5. Reboot.

+In Qubes 4.1 it is possible to use `rd.qubes.dom0_usb=<BDF>` option in addition to `rd.qubes.hide_all_usb`, to keep a selected USB controller (specified as `<BDF>`) visible in dom0.
+This can be especially useful if one have multiple USB controllers, and designate one for connecting (only) keyboard/mouse.
+In such a case, adding `usbcore.authorized_default=0` option is recommended too, to really allow only input devices (see the section about USB keyboard above).

 ## Removing a USB qube ##